“Hey, go tell that kid his mom is dead!”

 Appearance was everything to Terra Joy.

-“I hate when they bring her!
-Grandma Ella is the worst!
+“I hate when they bring her!” she whispered.
+“Grandma Ella is the worst!
 All she does is talk about the old days.
-How it was different!
-How the traditional ways are best!
-She’ll be on me about my clothing in no time, wait and see!
+How the traditional forms are best!
 I wish she’d just die already!
 She’s as old as the dark itself!
-Some of us younger girls need a chance to lead!”
+Some of us younger girls deserve a chance to lead!”

-The old woman was draped all in black, clothed in something like a shawl or a cape, expression scrunched and jaw working furiously.
+Seated again, Ella was draped all in black, clothed in something like a shawl or a cape, expression scrunched and jaw working furiously.
 Her face cratered inward around her mouth like her flesh was made of dough and someone had poked her lips with their finger.

-“Lead what?” he asked between giggles.
+“Lead what?”
+Grant asked between giggles.

 “You wouldn’t understand.
 You’re too stupid.
 Even after all I’ve done for you, you’re just too stupid.”